ChristianGappGit/MC_MMD/tasks/README.md

 we additionally provide the computation method in the Interpretability folder, together with some explanations.

-Feel free to use the files in Interpretability for your own projects (analogously as done in the tasks here).
+Feel free to use the files in Interpretability for your own projects (analogously as done in the tasks here) -- complying with the license.

 ## BRSET
 2D opthalmological color fundus images / tabular data (patient information)